 - What will the sitemap be?

-- What are your priority pages for launch?
+- What are your priority web pages for launch?

 - What will the approval process be like?

-Pay attention to the backend pieces of the puzzle.
-That means you should focus on:
+Pay attention to the backend pieces of the puzzle, and focus on:

 - Setting up analytics tracking early so you get the data you need from the start

-- Testing your page load speed and optimize where possible
+- Testing your page load time and optimize where possible

 - Making sure you’re compliant with any applicable regulations